 AB 691 (Muratsuchi) Requirement for Local Land Trustees to Develop Plan for Sea Level Rise

-This bill would (1) provide that addressing the impacts from sea level rise for all of its legislatively granted public trust lands shall be among the management priorities of a local trustee, as defined, (2) require a local trustee whose gross public trust revenues average over $250,000 annually between January 1, 2009, and January 1, 2014, to prepare and submit to the commission, no later than July 1, 2019, except as provided, an assessment of how it proposes to address sea level rise, (3) permit, but not require, a local trustee whose gross public trust revenues are $250,000 or less to prepare and submit to the commission an assessment, (4) require a local trustee to consider and use relevant information from specified reports on sea level rise in preparing the assessment and would permit a trustee that has already completed an assessment on the impacts of sea level rise to submit that assessment to the commission, (5) require that the commission make those assessments available to the public on its Internet Web site, and send electronic copies to certain other public entities.
+The Governor signed AB 691 on October 5, 2013 (Chapter 592, Statutes 2013).
+This law: (1) provides that addressing the impacts from sea level rise for all of its legislatively granted public trust lands shall be among the management priorities of a local trustee, as defined, (2) requires a local trustee whose gross public trust revenues average over $250,000 annually between January 1, 2009, and January 1, 2014, to prepare and submit to the commission, no later than July 1, 2019, except as provided, an assessment of how it proposes to address sea level rise, (3) permits, but not require, a local trustee whose gross public trust revenues are $250,000 or less to prepare and submit to the commission an assessment, (4) requires a local trustee to consider and use relevant information from specified reports on sea level rise in preparing the assessment and would permit a trustee that has already completed an assessment on the impacts of sea level rise to submit that assessment to the commission, (5) requires that the commission make those assessments available to the public on its Internet Web site, and send electronic copies to certain other public entities.